How To Get Rid of Baby Gas FAST

 How to tell the difference between regular infant gas and colic

-An important distinction to make when concerned for baby gas is how to tell if it’s gas or baby colic.
+An important distinction to make when concerned about baby gas is how to tell if it’s gas or baby colic.

 Colicky babies usually have a pattern to their fussiness.
 For example, every evening within the same window of time, your baby becomes inconsolable, fussy, and cannot seem to soothe or calm down.